tomerg11e/RFID_Project/time setting.md

-using the update-time.sh we can see that for updating the rtc with the wanted ntp we need three conditions: the ntp status need to be running the ntp_servers variable need to not be "" - taken from /tm/etc/tm.conf (the same as written in the web settings) the server_status variable need to not be "" - taken from the code, 1 only if we can connect using http to our ntp server **LAN problematic**
+using the update-time.sh we can see that for updating the rtc with the wanted ntp we need three conditions: the ntp status need to be running the ntp_servers variable need to not be "" - taken from /tm/etc/tm.conf (the same as written in the web settings) the server_status variable need to not be "" - taken from the code, 1 only if we can connect using http to our ntp server **LAN problematic** mabye even just problematic...

 if [ "${ntp_servers}" ]; then